Atalanta (1937 automobile): RGS Atalanta

-In the late 1930s there was also an open sports version of the Atalanta, with a huge 7L American side-valve engine and an 8- position, gated gear change.

-Also a smaller-engined open sports version using an OHV engine with a blower.

 Other cars with the Atalanta name

 There was another unconnected Atalanta company based in Greenwich, London which built a few 9 hp four-cylinder cars from 1916 to 1917.

 Atalanta was a name also used on a car made by the rather mysterious Owen of London, England in about 1910.
 This company existed between 1899 and 1935 but seems to have made very few if any cars.

 Atalanta was also a sports-tourer version of the 20/25 hp Armstrong Siddeley line, sold between 1936 and 1938.

 A new sports car manufactured by Atalanta Motors Ltd of Staffordshire was shown in 2012 and at the 2014 Hampton Court Palace Concours d'Elegance.